-College Grads or students may use this platform to fund from the University community.
+College Grads or students may use this platform to fund the University community.
 Not so great for a family in a disaster need, however using this resource to help with education needs could alleviate financial stress.

 Web developers and tools can be leveraged here to help your campaign become professional.
 Creating your website with this platform is similar to using a Word Press theme.
 5% fees on any transaction.

 Perfect for someone with more regular funding needs.

 The UK based only.
 It helps in fulfilling the business needs.